harshu4/websokect_chat_app/README.md

 ## SCCS Chatroom Application Login/Sign up Window

-After suceesfully install dependan, the SCCS chatroom application presents a user-friendly login interface with a welcom message.
+After successful installation of dependencies, the SCCS chatroom application presents a user-friendly login interface with a welcom message.
 The login screen includes the following fields:

 - **Nickname (Optional):** Users can enter a preferred nickname.
 - **Username:** Required field for the user's account name.